SimpleActivityLogger is a Windows service that records the following events to the Windows Event Log:

 Logging is achieved using a Windows Service called ‘SimpleActivityLogger’.
 If you stop or disable this service, then logging will be disabled.

-SimpleActivityLogger v2.x is compatible with Windows XP onwards, and Windows Server 2003 onwards.
+SimpleActivityLogger is compatible with Windows Vista onwards, and Windows Server 2008 onwards.

-You will require local administrator privileges to install SimpleActivityLogger but thereafter it will work fine with a Limited User account.
+You will require local administrator privileges to install SimpleActivityLogger but thereafter it will work fine with Standard (a.k.a.
+Limited) User accounts.

 You can view the documentation online here.